Bulletin for October 7-13, 2011

 November 24: No meeting.
 Happy Thanksgiving!

-December 1: Kevin Garlick, Head of Provo City Power, speaking on cost-effective initiatives at PCP.
+Kevin Garlick, Head of Provo City Power, speaking on cost-effective initiatives

 December 8: David Hall, President of Novatek, speaking about his innovative firm and its Vista program for efficient housing.